Preparing aged-care facilities for assessor-led funding under AN-ACC

 reproduce ACFI optimisation patterns.

-Visual 3 - Assessment responsibility boundary Clinical Manager supports preparation; assessment, classification, and funding sit with government assessors.
+Visual 3 - Clinical Manager supports preparation; assessment and funding sit externally.

 Structural decisions